edchelstephens/gsd/NOTES.md

     - uses the kernel of the host it's running on

 # The container itself doesn't come packaged with its own kernel

+# The line:

+ENTRYPOINT ["node", "app.js"] (See first-container.Dockerfile)

+- is the entry point of the contained app
+- it's the command to run each time a container will get started from this image